Right Arrow

 Swift keyword/object search

-1. Entry/exit reconciliation: LPR systems can log vehicles entering the facility.
-By correlating entry timestamps with current time, the system flags vehicles that appear not to have exited within a defined window (e.g., 24 hours) (Source: WCCTV).
+• Entry/exit reconciliation: LPR systems log vehicles entering the facility.
+By correlating entry timestamps with current time, the system flags vehicles that appear not to have exited within a defined window.

-2. Watchlist alerting: retailers can build internal watchlists of vehicles associated with previous incidents, known offenders, or prior abandonments.
-If a flagged vehicle enters the lot, security teams receive real-time notifications.
+• Watchlist alerting: Retailers can build internal watchlists of vehicles associated with previous incidents or known offenders.
+If a flagged vehicle enters the lot, security teams receive real-time notifications to prevent car theft in retail lots.

-3. Cross-location intelligence: for multi-site retail chains, LPR allows loss prevention leaders to track if a specific vehicle is moving between locations—a common pattern in organized retail crime rings.
+• Cross-location intelligence: For multi-site retail chains, LPR tracks whether a specific vehicle is moving between locations—a common pattern in organized retail crime rings.

 Establishing a legal and compliant response workflow

 Identifying an abandoned vehicle is only the first step; removing it requires strict adherence to legal protocols to avoid liability.
-State laws regarding abandonment vary, typically requiring a vehicle to be unattended for 48 to 72 hours before removal is authorized (Source: Texas State Law Library).
+Courts often apply a "Reasonable Person" standard, implying property owners have a duty to identify and address hazards like long-term abandoned vehicles.

 Best practices for compliant removal

-1. Assisted documentation: use video AI to help compile a case file that includes the vehicle’s entry time, relevant footage of its presence, and high-resolution images of its condition.
-This supports an audit trail for handling claims of damage or negligence.
+1. Assisted documentation: Use intelligent video recorder features to compile a case file that includes the vehicle's entry time, footage of its presence, and high-resolution images of its condition.
+This creates an audit trail that defends against claims of negligence.

 2. Tiered notification protocol:

-1. Level 1 (detection): system logs the vehicle and notifies the on-site shift supervisor.
+• Level 1 (detection): System logs the vehicle and notifies the on-site shift supervisor.

-3. Level 3 (physical tagging): security applies a physical notice to the vehicle, documented by body-worn cameras or mobile reporting tools.
+• Level 3 (physical tagging): Security applies a physical notice to the vehicle, documented by body-worn cameras or mobile reporting tools.

-4. Level 4 (removal): towing is authorized only after the legal wait period, with all prior steps logged in the incident report.
+• Level 4 (removal): Towing is authorized only after the legal wait period (typically 48–72 hours), with all prior steps logged.

 Measuring operational success and ROI

 For VPs of Loss Prevention, technology investments must demonstrate clear returns.
-Moving from manual to automated identification offers measurable efficiency gains and mitigates risk.
+Moving from manual to automated identification offers measurable efficiency gains and risk mitigation.

 Key performance indicators (KPIs)